kiranmuddam/kiranmuddam/README.md

 ### Hi there, I'm Kiran Babu Muddam 👋 | [Portfolio](https://kiranmuddam.com)

-Motivated computer science undergraduate with a passion for backend software engineering (Distributed Systems) and API development.
+Motivated computer science undergraduate with a passion for backend software engineering, distributed systems and API development.
 Well-versed in writing clean and scalable code using extensive problem-solving skills.
 If you had an awesome job role for me, don't hesitate to message me.

 ###  I’m looking to collaborate on ... 👯